 The third option is to domesticate your entity.
 This is an interesting option, but not always available.
 To domesticate an entity, you would file articles of domestication with the new state, and then dissolve the original entity.
 However, only certain states allow for domestication, and some, if not all, of these states also require that the state the entity is originating from also allows domestication.
 But, if domestication is possible and you domesticate your entity, you get to keep your employer identification number, bank accounts, contracts, etc.

-There are many considerations when looking at moving your entity, so speaking with an attorney early in the process will help you determine the best route.
+There are many considerations when looking at moving your LLC or business entity, so speaking with an attorney early in the process will help you determine the best route.
 Choosing the best option will make life easier, and potentially save a lot of time and effort in the long run.

 Ready to speak to an Attorney?